atre/it-for-kids/docs/README.md

   - or it can be a custom project using external services

-- You can take your hardware project home and work whenever you want
+- You can take your hardware project home or work whenever you want
 - Parental control
   - Notifications on children activity (email, sms etc.)
   - Community base support with social application and chat

 ### Perspectives as motivation

-> He can beat your salary in 16
+> *He can beat your salary at 16*

 - #### About IT sector in brief
   - Local sector overview